jhs/level-sublevel/README.md

 Unstable: Expect patches and features, possible api changes.

-This is module is working well, but may change in the future as it's use is futher explored.
+This is module is working well, but may change in the future as its use is futher explored.

 ## Example